spglib/spglib/doc/python-spglib.rst

    numbers = [n_1, n_2, n_3, ...]
    magmoms = [m_1, m_2, m_3, ...]  # Only works with get_symmetry

+**Version 1.9.5 or later**:
+When a crystal structure is not properly given, the methods that use the crsytal strcutre will return ``None``.

 Symmetry tolerance (``symprec``)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^